Anteosaurus: Classification and phylogeny

-In describing the new Brazilian anteosaur Pampaphoneus, Cisneros et al. presented another cladogram confirming the recognition of the clades Anteosaurinae and Syodontinae.
-In the cladogram of the Fig. 2. of the main paper, which does not include the genus Microsyodon, Titanophoneus adamanteus is recovered as the sister taxon of a clade composed of Titanophoneus potens and Anteosaurus.
-However, in the four cladograms of the Fig. S1, presented in the Supporting Information of the same article, and including Microsyodon, Anteosaurus is recovered as the sister taxon of both species of Titanophoneus.
-These four cladograms differ only by the position of Microsyodon.
+When describing the Brazilian anteosaur Pampaphoneus, Cisneros et al. presented another cladogram confirming the recognition of the clades Anteosaurinae and Syodontinae.
+In the Fig. 2. cladogram of the main paper (which does not include Microsyodon), Titanophoneus adamanteus is recovered as the sister taxon of a clade composed of Titanophoneus potens and Anteosaurus.
+However, in the four cladograms within the supplementary material/supporting information of this paper, (which included Microsyodon), Anteosaurus is recovered as the sister taxon of both species of Titanophoneus.
+These four cladograms differ only by the position of Microsyodon within the matrix.

-The cladogram of Cisneros et al. published in the main paper and excluding the genus Microsyodon.
-T. adamanteus is here the sister taxon of a clade composed of T. potens and Anteosaurus :
+The following cladograms are those from Cisneros et al. (2012); the first is from the main article, which excludes the genus Microsyodon:

-One of the four cladograms of Cisneros et al. published in the Supporting Information of the same article, and including Microsyodon.
-In all these cladogram, Anteosaurus is recovered as the sister taxon of both species of Titanophoneus :
+The following cladogram is based on one of the four within the supporting information of Cisneros et al. (2012), which includes Microsyodon:

-In resdescribing the Chinese anteosaur Sinophoneus, Jun Lui presented a new cladogram in which Sinophoneus is recovered as the most basal Anteosauridae and so excluded of the Anteosaurinae.
-Anteosaurus being also positioned as the sister-taxon of Titanophoneus potens and T. adamanteus.
+In resdescribing the Chinese anteosaur Sinophoneus, Jun Lui presented a new cladogram in which Sinophoneus is recovered as the most basal Anteosauridae and so excluded from Anteosaurinae.
+Here Anteosaurus is the sister-taxon of Titanophoneus potens and T. adamanteus.
+The following cladogram is based on Jun Liu (2013):

-The cladogramm of Jun Liu in 2013:
+Synonymy

 Genus synonymy

 As defined by Lieuwe Dirk Boonstra, Anteosaurus is "a genus of anteosaurids in which the postfrontal forms a boss of variable size overhanging the dorso-posterior border of the orbit."
 On this basis he synonymised six of the seven genera named from the Tapinocephalus zone: Eccasaurus, Anteosaurus, Titanognathus, Dinosuchus, Micranteosaurus, and Pseudanteosaurus.
-Of these, he says, Dinosuchus and Titanognathus can safely be considered synonyms of Anteosaurus.
-Eccasaurus, with a holotype of which the cranial material consists of only few typical anteosaurid incisors, appears to be only determinable as to family.
-The skull fragment forming the holotype of Pseudanteosaurus can best be considered as an immature specimen of Anteosaurus.
-Micranteosaurus, the holotype of which contains a small snout, was previously considered a new genus on account of its small size but is better be interpreted as a young specimen of Anteosaurus.
-And likewise, the large number of species attributed to the genus Anteosaurus can also be considered synonyms.
-Boonstra still considers as valid the genus Paranteosaurus, which is defined as a genus of anteosaurids in which the postfrontal is not developed to form a boss.
+Of these, he considers Dinosuchus and Titanognathus can safely be considered synonyms of Anteosaurus.
+Eccasaurus, with a holotype of which the cranial material consists of only few typical anteosaurid incisors, appears to be only determinable to family level.
+The holotypes of Pseudanteosaurus and Micranteosaurus were previously considered to be distinct on account of their small size but is better interpreted as young specimens of Anteosaurus.
+Boonstra still considered the genus Paranteosaurus as valid, which is defined as a genus of anteosaurids in which the postfrontal is not developed to form a boss.
 This is probably an example of individual variation and hence another synonym of Anteosaurus.